Secure Partition Manager

 samples/spm in the nRF Connect SDK folder structure.

-Program both the sample and your application firmware to the board.
+Program both the sample and your application firmware to the development kit.
 After power-up, the sample starts your application firmware.

 Observe that the application firmware operates as expected.